Kamala (wrestler): Early career (1978–1982)

 Harris debuted in 1978 under the ring name "Sugar Bear" Harris.
 He spent most of his early career in the Southern United States, also using the ring names "Ugly Bear" Harris and "Big" Jim Harris.
 His first manager was Percy Pringle.
 He won his first championship in NWA Tri-State in 1979, teaming with Oki Shikina to win the NWA Tri-State Tag Team Championship.
 In 1980, Harris joined Southeastern Championship Wrestling as "Bad News" Harris, winning the NWA Southeastern Heavyweight Championship in 1980.
-In 1981, Harris travelled to Europe for seasoning.
+In 1981, Harris traveled to Europe for seasoning.
 Following a stint in Germany, he traveled to the United Kingdom, where he wrestled for Joint Promotions as "The Mississippi Mauler", a character with some similarities to his future Kamala character.
 In June 1981, he competed in a tournament for the vacant WWA World Heavyweight Championship, losing to Wayne Bridges in the final in Wembley Arena in London.